manojvn2612/Stock-Market-Prediction/README.md

 This project consists of two main parts:

 1. **Stock Price Prediction Using LSTM**: A machine learning model that predicts stock prices of tech companies (Apple, Google, Microsoft, Amazon).
-2. **Sentiment Analysis of Tweets Using Tweepy and a Simple Neural Network**: A model that analyzes sentiment (up or down) of tweets related to stock market movements using Tweepy to fetch tweets and a simple neural network for sentiment analysis.
+2. **Sentiment Analysis of Tweets**: A model that analyzes sentiment (up or down) of tweets related to stock market movements using data augmentation and an LSTM network.

 ---